artagnon/megafinder/README.md

 ### `onDidOpenPath`

-Triggered when a file is opened via advanced-open-file.
+Triggered when a file is opened via advanced-filter-file.

 ```coffeescript
 service.onDidOpenPath (path) ->